 Example of use

-http://www.abc.com/a.jpgrequest (ignore the parameter x=1) to the origin site.
-After the origin site returns a response, the CDN node keeps a copy.
-Then, the origin site sends a response on
+http://www.abc.com/a.jpg (ignore the parameter x=1) to the origin site.
+After the origin site returns a response, and the response goes to the CDN node, the CDN node keeps a copy, and then continues to respond to the terminal the content of

 http://www.abc.com/a.jpg?parameters, the origin site responds to the content of CDN copy